drupal/drupal/composer/Plugin/VendorHardening/README.txt

 vendor directory, using composer/installers.
 This allows users to configure the plugin to clean up, for instance, Drupal extensions and Drupal core.

-2) The plugin also adds .htaccess and web.config files to the root of the project's vendor directory.
-These files will perform due diligence to keep the web server from serving files from within the vendor directory.
+2) The plugin also adds .htaccess file to the root of the project's vendor directory.
+The file will perform due diligence to keep the web server from serving file from within the vendor directory.

 How do I set it up?
 -------------------